 And so here’s my recipe for a traditional Irish potato soup.

-Ingredients for Traditional Irish Potato Soup:
+Ingredients for Traditional Irish Potato Soup

-- 2 ounces of butter
+- butter

-- 4 cups of chicken stock
+- chicken stock or vegetable stock

-- 1/2 cup of cream
+- cream

 - salt and pepper to season